edf1101/LaserTag/notes.md

 if not do usual thing.
 If so then do the join game as existing routine.
 - logger have diff levels of logging
 - admin can turn down IR and volume
-- If sounds are still buzzy with new board try optocouplers or fast transistor. change the sound class so that it turns on the transistor then then waits 1-10 ms before playing. transistor should attatch to amplifier power not speaker.
-- try more SMT stuff to make the PCB smaller.
 - Other menu in admin base menu is to autoteam balance.(or maybe in teams menu have an autobalance 2 team,3 team, 4 team etc)

 ## Plan